2,200 kanji,remembered —story by story.

 paths.

 Four stages.
 Each one earns the next — walk them in order, that's the discipline the name encodes.
-Re-queue logic, first-try-only mastery accounting, two-stage Quiz, mastery-gated Challenge — the mechanics carry the methodology.
+Re-queue logic, first-try-correct SRS, two-stage Quiz as dress rehearsal, Quiz-and-mastery-gated Challenge — the mechanics carry the methodology.

 Learn